-Very adaptable and accommodating for the most part, Umbrella Grass can be grown equally well in full sun, bright light, light shade or medium shade.
-If things are too dark it will tell you by producing very few new shoots and stems.
+Umbrella Grass can be grown equally well in full sun, bright light, light shade or medium shade.
+It's very adaptable and accommodating for the most part.
+If things are too dark it will tell you by producing very few new shoots or stems.

-If you've followed the above instructions you can ignore humidity requirements as no additional humidity needs to be provided.
-This is because the constant moisture at the roots will raise the humidity levels naturally around the plant.
+If you've followed the above instructions you can ignore humidity requirements as no additional humidity is needed.
+This is because the constant moisture at the roots will create a mini ecosystem and raise the humidity levels naturally around the plant.

 This is a plant that outdoors is quite hardy and this is mirrored indoors.
 A temperature range between 10°C / 50°F to 22°C / 72°F will be perfect.
 Cooler temperatures down to around 4°C / 39°F are accepted for short periods.
-Be careful if things get too warm as this will cause a rapid drying of the soil which is undesired.
+Be careful if things get too warm as this will cause a rapid drying of the soil resulting in more frequent watering.

 You can propagate Umbrella Grass in a number of ways.
 This can be from any seeds it produces (simply sow the seeds just under the soil surface, keep the soil wet and seedlings should start to appear in a few weeks), division (with a large sharp knife simply cut the clump into sections which can then be potted up separately to form new plants) or from cuttings.
 Cuttings are a reliable and efficient way of creating more plants without loosing the bulk of the parent plant by dividing it.
 There are several ways of doing it but this is our favorite:

 1) Remove an entire stem and trim it so its around 10cm / 4in in length.
 Cut each of the leaflets at the top of the stem by just under half, as shown in the top picture.